open5e/open5e/source/equipment/magic-items/deck-of-many-things.rst

 would cause you to lose a level, you instead lose an amount that leaves you with just enough XP to keep your level.

-**Gem.** Twenty-­five pieces of jewelry worth 2,000 gp each or fifty gems worth 1,000 gp each appear at your feet.
+**Gem.** Twenty-five pieces of jewelry worth 2,000 gp each or fifty gems worth 1,000 gp each appear at your feet.

 **Idiot.** Permanently reduce your Intelligence by 1d4 + 1 (to a